Seceventspen/Alternativesec/_posts/2017-04-26-OSCP-Adventures.md

 I'll be have a few days away from labs, Vulnhub and studying, as in the last few months I've sat and passed other exams and I fancy a little down time.
 Though in anticipation, I have blown the dust of the following books and listed one other that I intend to purchase:

-Nmap Network Scanning by Gordon Fyodor Lyon
+- Nmap Network Scanning by Gordon Fyodor Lyon

-Network Security Assessment by Chris McNab (3rd Edition highly recommended)
+- Network Security Assessment by Chris McNab (3rd Edition highly recommended)

-The Web Application Hackers Handbook by Dafydd Stuttard and Marcus Pinto (also a great book)
+- The Web Application Hackers Handbook by Dafydd Stuttard and Marcus Pinto (also a great book)

-The Hackers Playbook 2 by Peter Kim
+- The Hackers Playbook 2 by Peter Kim

-Gray Hat Hacking: The Ethical Hackers Handbook by Daniel Regalado
+- Gray Hat Hacking: The Ethical Hackers Handbook by Daniel Regalado

-Black Hat Python by Justin Seitz - Purchasing this
+- Black Hat Python by Justin Seitz - Purchasing this

-I will also be getting more interactive with my peers aby continuing to volunteer for security conference such as Bsides, 44Con, SteelCon.
+I will also be getting more interactive with my peers by continuing to volunteer for security conference such as Bsides, 44Con, SteelCon.

 **Wrapping things up...**